malikpiara/moon/pages/fake-persona.md

-title: Doing a bad job
+title: What we don't share online
 published: 2022-07-21

 How can we connect when we're more concerned with looking good and honing a fake persona than we are with being authentic and generous?